1904: CONSTRUCTION OF THE MEDICAL CENTER Le Mon Repos

-The architect J.-H.Collombet makes effort to prevent it from looking like a cold hospital, as the building of Le Mon Repos was meant to welcome nervous patients.
+The architect J.-H.Collombet makes effort to prevent it from looking like a cold hospital, as the building of Le Mon Repos was meant to welcome patients suffering from neurodegenerative diseases.

 After the nuns and the doctors closed and left the Mon Repos in 1942, a couple named Métrailler maintained the building.